spamegg1/tarski/test/README.md

   - ✅ add the name to the selected block if it is available:
     - ✅ The name should become occupied.
     - ✅ And formulas should be reset to un-evaluated.
-- Color buttons (Blue, Green, Orange) should:
+- Color buttons (Blue, Green, Coral) should:
   - ✅ change the color of the block at selected position (test only 1, not all 3),
   - ✅ reset formulas to un-evaluated,
   - change the selected color. (same, not tested again)